-- 1. The Applicant/Developer shall provide an easement for, and clear and grade, a suitable overhead and/or underground right-of-way through and/or around the subdivision for primary lines. - 2.
-The Applicant/Developer shall provide to the Cooperative an approved final site plan showing proposed house sites, water, sewer and other supporting underground facilities, to enable the Cooperative to perform the engineering design. - 3.
+1. The Applicant/Developer shall provide an easement for, and clear and grade, a suitable overhead and/or underground right-of-way through and/or around the subdivision for primary lines.

+- 2. The Applicant/Developer shall provide to the Cooperative an approved final site plan showing proposed house sites, water, sewer and other supporting underground facilities, to enable the Cooperative to perform the engineering design. - 3.
 The Cooperative will provide to the developer a design and cost estimate for all facilities required to deliver electricity to the residential units within the subdivision based on the most efficient and overall cost-effective methods. - 4.
 Should the Applicant/Developer request and the Cooperative agree to a final construction design other than that selected by the Cooperative, the Applicant/Developer shall pay as a contribution-in-aid of construction the estimated cost difference between the design requested by the Applicant/Developer and the design originally selected by the Cooperative. - 5.
 The applicant shall pay for all additional costs incurred due to adverse construction conditions such as rock, shale sandstone, buried stumps, trash or other soil conditions which prevent normal trenching operations at their normal rate in normal soil conditions.
 These additional costs include hand excavation, drilling, chipping, blasting, excavating, providing and placing for padding dirt, sand, or stone dust that contains no objects greater than three-quarters of an inch in diameter, backfilling and disposal of excess excavated material unsuitable for backfill.
 These additional charges shall be billed to the Applicant.
 Any unforeseeable charges (such as adverse trenching conditions, relocation of facilities, conduit requirements, etc.) will be paid by the Applicant as soon as work is completed and billing has been rendered.
 The Applicant shall have the option to perform certain work associated with adverse trenching conditions in accordance with cooperative specifications. - 6.
+Any allowances provided by the Cooperative in this section shall be limited to a period of no more than ten years from the initial construction date for each subdivision or complex. - 7.
+Where underground facilities are installed, the Applicant shall provide in accordance with the Cooperative's specifications, any conduit required in locations specified by the Cooperative.
+At the Cooperative's option, a conduit system may be required for the entire installation. - 8.
 If the Applicant/Developer requests the installation of a primary line extension within a subdivision, at the sole discretion of the Cooperative, the Applicant/Developer will be required to: - a.
-Pay the total cost of the project prior to the installation of facilities and enter into a non-transferable contractual agreement where the Applicant/Developer is refunded annually an amount equal to two (2) times the average annual residential distribution delivery revenue multiplied by the number of residential services connected within the development that year.
-The cumulative amount of the overall project's annual refunds can never exceed the amount paid prior to construction by the Applicant/
+Pay the total cost of the project upfront prior to the installation of facilities, including all necessary equipment and appurtenances.
+The Cooperative will provide an allowance of up to \$500 per home that will be deducted off of the total cost for the installation of primary backbone facilities, defined as all primary electrical facilities installed or extended as deemed by the Cooperative to each road front lot corner in said subdivision, whether it be developed in whole or phases, to aid in future service laterals or line extensions to individual residential structures on each lot.
+If additional primary outside of the backbone infrastructure is required to serve residential homes, it will be subject to the residential line extension policy, as described above.